-Additional information is available on the MedImpact website at https://www.medimpact.com/forclients/healthcare-provider-welcome or by calling MedImpact at 800-788-2949.
+Additional information on ePA Program is available on the MedImpact website or by calling MedImpact at 800-788-2949.

 After Hours Access and Emergency Supply

 24-hour access is provided by any 24-hour pharmacy that contracts with the Alliance's Pharmacy Benefit Manager (PBM), MedImpact.
 To find a pharmacy, search in MedImpact's Pharmacy Directory.